 Be amazed in the Andes by Cotopaxi.
 An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for its glacier covered summit, as well as the lush and beautiful forest that surrounds it.
 Hike to the refuge for an unforgettable view of the surrounding national park.

 Hike to Tortuga Bay known for its beautiful white sand beach and multitudes of marine iguanas.
 Kayak in the mangrove protected salt water cove and snorkel among amazing marine life.
 Climb, crawl and hike through natural lava tunnels and walk around the edge of Twin Craters.
+Snorkel the crystals blue waters and see abundant natural life.

 Enjoy the final farewell banquet as you look back on this incredible adventure, cherish your new friendships, and realize how much you have all “evolved.”